katrinasuherman/HealthyRecipeAnalysis/README.md

 To investigate the missingness of the `rating` column, **we investigated if the missingness in the `'rating'` depends on the proportion of the saturated fat in a recipe as indicated in the `'saturated_fat'` column**.

+The hypotheses and test statistic are as follows:
     - Null Hypothesis: The distribution of `'saturated_fat'` when `'rating'` is missing is the same as the distribution of `'saturated_fat'` when `'rating'` is not missing.
     - Alternate Hypothesis: The distribution of `'saturated_fat'` when `'rating'` is missing is not the same as the distribution of `'saturated_fat'` when `'rating'` is not missing.
     - Test Statistic: The absolute difference of mean in the proportion of saturated fat of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
     - Significance Level: 0.05

 1. Choosing a test statistic.